ying1488/holbertonschool-hbnb/README.md

 Email: registered email for authentication
 Password: password used for authentication
 Admin: A boolean which is used to determine if the user is an admin or not
-created: Timestamp of when the user was created
+Created: Timestamp of when the user was created
 Updated: Timestamp of when the user was last updated